evennia/evennia/docs/source/Contribs/Contribs-Overview.md

 _Helper resources specifically meant to teach a development concept or to exemplify an Evennia system.
 Any extra resources tied to documentation tutorials are found here.
-Also the home of the Tutorial World demo adventure._
+Also the home of the Tutorial-World and Evadventure demo codes._

 ```{toctree}
 :maxdepth: 1